 Shaped like a cartoon lightning bolt, Lake Wakatipu is NZ's third-largest lake.
-It reaches a depth of 379m, meaning the lake bed actually sits below sea level.
+It reaches a depth of 372m, meaning the lake bed actually sits below sea level.
 Five rivers flow into it but only one (the Kawarau) flows out, making it prone to sometimes dramatic floods.
-The lake can be experienced at any number of speeds: the classic TSS Earnslaw steamboat trip, a spin with KJet, the water taxi, below decks in the Underwater Observatory, or a shark's-eye view with Hydro Attack.
+The lake can be experienced at any number of speeds: the classic TSS Earnslaw steamboat trip, a spin with KJet, below decks in the Time Tripper, or a shark's-eye view with Hydro Attack.

 Māori tradition sees the lake's shape as the burnt outline of the evil giant Matau sleeping with his knees drawn up.
 Local lad Matakauri set fire to the bed of bracken on which the giant slept in order to rescue his beloved Manata, a chief's daughter who was kidnapped by the giant.
 The fat from Matau's body created a fire so intense that it burnt a hole deep into the ground.